Dialpad LogoDialpad Logo Icon

 Post-call analysis

 Don’t procrastinate when it comes to analyzing your post-call performance.
-Go over the notes you wrote down in your sales call log template and see if you met all of your goals and objectives for the call.
+Go over your notes and see if you met all of your goals and objectives for the call.

 Go over your sales script and adjust any parts that didn’t work on the call.
 Add in anything you felt was missing from the call and double-check your content.

-Empower your sales reps to close more deals with effective sales call planning
+Empower your sales professionals to close more deals with active sales call planning

-Making good sales calls requires both managers and reps to do research and planning in order to ask the right questions.
+Unlike cold calls, discovery calls require you to do a bit more research and really ask the right questions.
 It’s not everyone’s favorite thing to do, but it’s a great way for sales professionals to refine their prospecting tactics and hone their sales strategy (while meeting their sales goals).

 You won’t be able to prepare for every bump on the sales call road, but with our template, and a solid plan, you’ll be well on your way to successful sales calls that deliver results.

-Want to help your team nail their sales calls?
+Want to help your team book more sales meetings?

-Take a product tour of Dialpad and see how it can help your org improve its sales performance!
+Take a product tour of Dialpad and see how it can help your organization improve its sales performance!